venky1812/My_NLP_Learning/README.md

 * Start with Simple Heuristics.(Stanford NLP’s TokensRegex and spaCy’s rule-based matching are two useful tools for advanced regular expressions).
 * Building Your Model

+## Text Representation

+#### Doc2Vec:
+* Doc2vec is similar to Word2vec in terms of its general architecture, except that, in addition to the word vectors, it also learns a “paragraph vector” that learns a representation for the full text.By doing so it captures the contextual information which was not captured by word embedddinggs or character embeddings.
+* Since it models some form of context and can encode texts of arbitrary length into a fixed, low-dimensional, dense vector, it has found application in a wide range of NLP applications, such as text classification, document tagging, text recommendation systems, and simple chatbots for FAQs.

+#### Contextual word representations:
+* It uses “language modeling,” which is the task of predicting the next likely word in a sequence of words.
+* It make use of the word embeddings we discussed earlier but use complex architectures involving multiple passes through the text and multiple reads from left to right and right to left to model the context of language use.

+ #### Points to remember:
+ * All text representations are inherently biased based on what they saw in training data.Need to be aware of those biases and its impact on our task.
+ * Unlike the basic vectorization approaches, pre-trained embeddings are generally large-sized files (several gigabytes), which may pose problems in certain deployment scenarios.